The-Wineskin-Project/WineskinServer/README.md

 ## Wineskin Unofficial Update
 A working version of Wineskin using the development code from [Wineskin](https://github.com/vitor251093/wineskin) with some tweaks, the [Original Wineskin Code](https://sourceforge.net/p/wineskin/code) was updated by [VitorMM](https://github.com/vitor251093) and some additional features and fixes by myself.
-Unlike the [Official Wineskin Project](http://wineskin.urgesoftware.com) by doh123 that worked on *MacOSX10.6*, this project will only function on *MacOSX10.8* to *macOS10.14*
+Unlike the [Official Wineskin Project](http://wineskin.urgesoftware.com) by doh123 that worked on *macOSX10.6*, this project is only supported on *MacOSX10.8* to *macOS10.14*

+## About macOS Catalina support
+macOS Catalina removes all 32Bit support meaning wine is dead *not wine64*, unless the the application or game is pure 64Bit.
+It’s up to CodeWeavers to get wine to run within a 64Bit thread.
+So once CodeWeavers have a working solution for wine that’s public so will Wineskin.

 ## Contained here;
 1) Wine versions packaged as *Engines* to be used with "Wineskin Winery"